JAForbes/blog/posts/how-to-talk-to-a-computer.md

 Just now, I was working on something non-trivial within the browser repl.
 And I thought this was a perfect opportunity to demonstrate the principles applied throughout the conversation.

-> I encourage you to open your browser console while reading this article
+> I encourage you to open your browser console while reading this article.
+To open your REPL in most browsers you can hit the F12 key or Ctrl/Command + Shift + J

 #### Timezones and User Input

 Programming dates can be tricky.
 Humans think of time in bitesize non-uniform abstractions.
 These abstraction require constant conversion to do any kind of useful calculation.

-Dates also mean different things depending on your where you are on a globe.
+Dates also mean different things depending on where you are on the globe.
 Most phyisicists agree that [spacetime](https://en.wikipedia.org/wiki/Spacetime) exists, and therefore time exists outside our own abstractions.

 But minutes, hours, days, months, years are human constructs.
 And while meaningful to us meat bags, they are inefficient for computers to store and process, and the conversion between different units can be error prone for us programmers.